 License

-Both Nagios and NetData have their unique strengths and serve similar purposes effectively.
+NetData appears to have several advantages over Nagios, particularly in popularity and activity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, C, Objective-C. However, they differ in their additional technology choices: Nagios uses PHP, Ruby, Perl while NetData leverages Python, Golang, Rust, C++.